spacecowboy/transcode_docker/README.md

 # Video Transcoding Docker Container

 This Docker container wraps [Lisa Melton's video_transcoding](https://github.com/lisamelton/video_transcoding) Ruby scripts for easy use without having to install dependencies directly on your system.
+The container automatically fetches the latest version of the scripts during build time.

 ## Building the Container